rw3iss/nestjs-gen/readme.md

 ## All Options:

-     --p <prefix>               Specify root/prefix dir to generate in                                       optional --prefix <prefix>          Specify root/prefix dir to generate in                                       optional --a                        Generate all (module + controller + service + repository + model             optional      default: false
+     -p <prefix>                    Specify root/prefix dir to generate in                                       optional --prefix <prefix>              Specify root/prefix dir to generate in                                       optional

+     -a                             Generate all (module + controller + service + repository + model             optional      default: false
      --all                          Generate all (module + controller + service + repository + model             optional      default: false

-     --m                        Generate a module                                                            optional      default: false
+     -m                             Generate a module                                                            optional      default: false
      --module                       Generate a module                                                            optional      default: false

      -r                             Generate a repository for the model                                          optional      default: false
      --repo                         Generate a repository for the model                                          optional      default: false
      --repository                   Generate a repository for the model                                          optional      default: false

-     --md                       Generate the model files                                                     optional      default: false
+     -d                             Generate the model files                                                     optional      default: false
      --model                        Generate the model files                                                     optional      default: false
-     --model-name               Specify the exact name for the model class                                   optional      default: false
+     --model-name <name>            Specify a custom class name for the model                                    optional --model-dir <dir>              Specify a subdirectory to put the model in (ie. 'models')                    optional
-     --no-model-dir             Don't put models in default "models" subdirectory                            optional      default: false

-     --c                        Generate a controller for the model                                          optional      default: false
+     -c                             Generate a controller for the model                                          optional      default: false
      --controller                   Generate a controller for the model                                          optional      default: false

-     --s                        Generate a service for the model                                             optional      default: false
+     -s                             Generate a service for the model                                             optional      default: false
      --service                      Generate a service for the model                                             optional      default: false

      --crud                         Generates CRUD actions within the controller and service                     optional      default: false

      --auth                         CRUD actions will add authentication guards, requiring a logged in user      optional      default: false
-     --auth-guard-class         The name of the Guard class                                                  optional      default: false
-     --auth-guard-location      The location of the Guard class                                              optional      default: false
+     --auth-guard-class <name>      Name of a custom @(Guard<name>) class to use                                 optional --auth-guard-dir <dir>         The location of the custom Guard class file                                  optional

 ## Other Things to Note / Todo:
 The generated files will all reference eachother correctly, but you will still need to add these references to your main AppModule, or wherever you need to use them.
 In other words: this package doesn't edit existing files.